Eastern rosella: Distribution in Auckland

-In 1960s, eastern rosellas mainly spread across the mid until the upper of Northland areas.
-Then, by 1970s this species have been reported to spread around Waikato, followed by Coromandel, the Bay of Plenty and Taranaki.
-Plus, during 1975-76 the records of eastern rosella in the areas of mid-Coromandel and Waiheke Island suggest that they are most likely spread to the Coromandel Peninsula from Waikato.
-Plus, during the early colonisation in Taranaki, this species was more commonly seen in Waikato compared to Manawatū, which suggests that the eastern rosella population in Taranaki expanded southward from Auckland, with recent observations that shows a continuous presence in the western North Island.
+In 1960s, eastern rosellas mainly spread across the middle and upper Northland areas.
+Then, by the 1970s this species was reported in Waikato, followed by Coromandel, the Bay of Plenty and Taranaki.
+From 1975-76, the records of eastern rosella in the areas of mid-Coromandel and Waiheke Island suggest that they most likely spread to the Coromandel Peninsula from Waikato.
+During the early colonisation in Taranaki, this species was more commonly seen in Waikato compared to Manawatū, which suggests that the eastern rosella population in Taranaki expanded southward from Auckland, with recent observations that shows a continuous presence in the western North Island.

 Distribution in Wellington

-The increase in the population of eastern rosella in Wellington led to further spread into northern Wellington, Manawatū and Waitapa, which was reflected by their establishment and common sightings.
-However, in Kapiti and Mana Islands, there were no species of eastern rosella that has been sighted.
-There is a wild population around the Waikanae area, breeding sites especially near the beach in bush areas.
+The increase in the population of eastern rosella in Wellington led to further spread into northern Wellington, Manawatū and Waitapa.
+However, in Kapiti and Mana Islands, there have been no occurrences.
+There is also an established wild population in the Waikanae area.

 Habitat

-Generally, eastern rosella prefer living in lower lands.
-In New Zealand, they occupy along the edges or remnant patches in open woodland and forest areas, surrounding the shelter belts, gumlands, and also in orchards.
-Moreover, eastern rosella are frequently observed in cultivated exotic crops and town areas.
-In more urban areas, the birds prefer inhabiting well-maintained lawns such as at the gardens and golf courses.
-Throughout Australia and New Zealand, eastern rosella favour open areas and agricultural lands.
+Generally, eastern rosellas prefer living in lowlands.
+In New Zealand, they live along the edges or remnant patches of open forest areas, surrounding shelter belts, gumlands, and orchards.
+Eastern rosellas are also frequently observed in cultivated exotic crops and urban areas.
+In these urban areas, the birds prefer to inhabit well-maintained lawns such as gardens and golf courses.
+Throughout Australia and New Zealand, eastern rosellas favour open areas and agricultural land.

 Diet and foraging behaviour

-Being an arboreal bird, the eastern rosella mostly feed on grass seeds, buds, flowers, nectars, fruits, as well as insects and their larvae.
-Their diet composed wide range of food, and it was outlined that eastern rosella feeds on 50 different plant species as well as 15 species of animals, including a wide range of on-ground food items.
-As eastern Rosellas forage across variety of food types, they are capable of having numerous of foraging positions or more likely to be an ambidextrous.
-Across these varied diets, it includes both native and non-native plant species in New Zealand such as eucalypts (Eucalyptus spp.), ngaio (Myoporum laetum), willow (Salix spp.), poplar (Populus spp.), and karaka (Corynocarpus laevigatus).
-Nevertheless, foraging on these food resources expose eastern rosella to harmful compounds such as toxins, which are being produced in the plants as their defence mechanisms.
-Despite having the ability to avoid food which contains high level of toxins, there is still a measurable concentration of toxins in the diet of Eastern Rosella.
-This appears to be a trade off between meeting their nutritional needs through the plants while encountering those harmful compounds.
-Eastern rosella consumption of non-food substance like charcoal, or a type of geophagy, often relates to immobilising the toxic compounds such as phenol, while enabling the process the absorption and digestion of protein at the same time.
+Being an arboreal bird, the eastern rosella mostly feeds on grass seeds, buds, flowers, nectars, fruits, as well as insects and their larvae.
+Their diet is composed of a wide range of food, with reports of them feeding on 50 different plant species and 15 species of animals.
+Their diet may include both native and non-native plant species in New Zealand such as eucalypts (Eucalyptus spp.), ngaio (Myoporum laetum), willow (Salix spp.), poplar (Populus spp.), and karaka (Corynocarpus laevigatus).